moluopro/webview_all/README.ZH.md

 On web the Webview widget will use the `webview_flutter_web` plugin.

-On desktop the Webview widget will use the `webf` plugin and only support simple webpage.
+On desktop the Webview widget will use the `webf` plugin and only support less complex webpages.